glinford/ellipsis.js/README.md

 Known Issues:
 -------------------

 By default the line-height property of a text is 'normal' which cannot be computed with getComputedStyle() method.
-If that occurs we will replace the line-height from normal to 1.3em which is the default value for most of browsers/OS.
+If that occurs we will replace the line-height from normal to font-size + 2px which is the default value for most of browsers/OS.

 ----------